UK Growing Seasons: Your Complete Vegetable Planting Guide

 5 Easiest Vegetables to Grow in the UK

-If you are new to vegetable gardening, start with these five reliable crops.
-They are forgiving of mistakes, do not need much space, and will give you a satisfying harvest in your first season.
+If you are new to vegetable gardening, start with these five.
+They are forgiving of mistakes, do not need much space, and give a satisfying harvest in your first season — radishes are ready in 4 weeks, courgettes produce 4kg per plant on average, and runner beans crop from July to October.

 - Radishes.
 The fastest vegetable you can grow — ready to harvest in just 4 weeks from sowing.
 Sow directly outdoors from March to September.
 They need almost no space and are perfect for filling gaps between slower crops.
 Use our soil calculator if you need to prepare a new bed.